What Is the 4% Surtax?

 How will I report the 4% surtax?

-The return for tax year 2023 has been modified to allow taxpayers to include the 4% surtax in the calculation of total tax.
-See below for the line item specific to the different impacted tax forms.
+The returns listed below allow taxpayers to include the 4% surtax in the calculation of total tax.

 - Nonresident taxpayers participating in a composite return must file a Form 1 – NR/PY if their annual taxable income exceeds the surtax threshold.